a

 Students who are matriculated at time of participation in a shortTREC are eligible to apply for a Center for Global Education Scholarship to help defray the cost of the program.
 Students who will have graduated by the start date of the program as well as INTO Pathway, Caspersen School of Graduate Studies, Theological School, and non-degree seeking students are not eligible for any scholarship aid.
 Scholarships may cover up to 20% of the shortTREC program fee.
 Students may apply for these scholarships at the time of application to the shortTREC and are not guaranteed.
 Recipients of these scholarships will be notified shortly after acceptance to the program and prior to the non-refundable deposit deadline.

-Eligible students who are enrolled in six (6) or more credits total during the summer term can apply for financial aid.
+Eligible students can apply for financial aid during the summer term.
 Students should schedule a meeting with their Financial Aid Counselor to discuss.

 longTRECs